cybertraining-dsc/su21-reu-361/project/index.md

 ![Figure 1](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/eos_price.png)

 **Figure 1:** Line graph of EOS price from 1 July 2017 til 12 December 2020.
+The graph utilizes price data from a .csv in a Kaggle data set[^4].
 Generated using timeseries_generator.ipynb located in project/code.

+## 4. Architecture

+- [ ] Discuss the transition from beautifulsoup to taking from a kaggle set.
+Utilizing LSTM neural network to predict future price.

-## 4. Benchmark
+## 5. Benchmark

 Your project must include a benchmark.
 The easiest is to use cloudmesh-common

-## 5. Conclusion
+## 6. Conclusion

 A convincing but not fake conclusion should summarize what the conclusion of the project is.

-## 6. Acknowledgments
+## 7. Acknowledgments

-Please add acknowledgments to all that contributed or helped on this project.
+Thank you to Gregor von Laszewski, Yohn Jairo, and Carlos Theran for their valuable guidance.
+Furthermore, thank you to Florida A&M University for graciously funding this scientific excursion.

-## 7. References
+## 8. References

-Your report must include at least 6 references.
-Please use customary academic citation and not just URLs.
-As we will at one point automatically change the references from superscript to square brackets it is best to introduce a space before the first square bracket.

 [^1]: Lori Schock, Thinking About Buying the Latest New Cryptocurrency or Token?, [Online resource]
       <https://www.investor.gov/additional-resources/spotlight/directors-take/thinking-about-buying-latest-new-cryptocurrency-or>